 Who won?
-Iowa caucus disaster highlights why the process is a mess
+Iowa Caucuses disaster highlights why the process is a mess

 And the Trump campaign did not miss an opportunity to crow that “Democrats are stewing in a caucus mess of their own creation with the sloppiest train wreck in history.”

-It was a long and frustrating night that could provide the final nail in the coffin for critics who say the Iowa caucuses are a crazy-quilt contraption that favors those who have three hours to show up on a wintry night and debate with their neighbors.
+It was a long and frustrating night that could provide the final nail in the coffin for critics who say the Iowa Caucuses are a crazy-quilt contraption that favors those who have three hours to show up on a wintry night and debate with their neighbors.
 Even if everything had gone smoothly, Iowa Democrats planned to release three sets of results that would inevitably muddy the waters.

 And the eventual announcement will leave only a few hours of media coverage before the television networks are wall to wall with President Trump’s State of the Union tonight.